 At this moment, we arrive at an asymptotic function $\delta_{Z}$ in the IR region, which is able to extrapolatively satisfy the initial renormalization condition at UV,

-For this formula, we should not incorrectly consider that $k$ must stop at a particular point $k_{c}$ to enforce the renormalization condition ($\delta_{Z}(k_{c})=0$).
-We must emphasis that $k$ will not stop at $k_{c}$, it could continuously go to infinity, since at large $k$ the behavior of $\delta_{Z}$ changes as the effective dimension approaches $2$ but rather 4, and $\delta_{Z}$ increases as $\log k$ but rather $k^{2}$.
-We know that the NLSM near $d=2$ becomes perturbative renormalizable \cite{brezin1976renormalization,friedan1980nonlinear} which is a positive feature for a good behavior of our model at UV.
-And finally the increasing rate slows down and stop at the UV fixed point, where the $\delta_{Z}$ vanishes as the renormalization condition enforces, leaving the finite bare $\lambda$.
-In this sense, the theory truly has a non-trivial UV fixed point, where the theory is well-defined at quantum level with finitely many relevant bare inputs.
+For this formula, we should not incorrectly consider that $k$ must stop at a particular point $k_{c}$ to impose the renormalization condition ($\delta_{Z}(k_{c})=0$).
+We must emphasize that $k$ will not stop at $k_{c}$, it could continuously go to infinity, since at large $k$ the behavior of $\delta_{Z}$ changes as the effective dimension approaches $2$ instead of 4, and $\delta_{Z}$ increases as $\log k$ instead of $k^{2}$.
+We know that the NLSM near $d=2$ becomes perturbative renormalizable \cite{brezin1976renormalization,friedan1980nonlinear,Friedan1980} which is a positive feature of our model at UV.
+And finally the increasing rate slows down and stops at the UV fixed point, where the $\delta_{Z}$ vanishes as the renormalization condition imposes, leaving the finite bare $\lambda$.
+In this sense, the theory truly has a non-trivial UV fixed point, where the theory is well-defined at quantum level with finite number of relevant bare inputs.

-On the other hand, note that the critical scaling dimension at UV affects the IR behavior non-trivially, as $k\rightarrow0$, $Z(k)$ changes from unity at UV limit to $1-\gamma_{c}$ at IR limit.
-As a consequence, the theory also has a non-trivial IR fixed point, the $\lambda$ is renormalized to be a finite value at IR,
+On the other hand, note that the critical scaling dimension at UV affects the IR behavior non-trivially.
+As $k\rightarrow0$, $Z(k)$ changes from unity at UV limit to $1-\gamma_{c}$ at IR limit.
+At low energy, the semi-classical approximation requires $d=D=4$, it is convenient to interpret that the theory has a non-trivial IR fixed point where $\lambda$ is renormalized to a finite value at $d=4$,

-Note that the $\lambda_{IR}$ is of the same order of the UV bare value $\lambda$, so the perturbation technic is not only valid for UV but also IR.
-In this sense, we consider the above results done at small $k$ are also reliable.
-As we will discuss later, the non-trivial IR fixed point is very crucial for understanding the observational large distance cosmology, such as accelerating expansion or cosmological constant.
+Note that the $\lambda_{IR}$ is of the same order of the UV bare value $\lambda$, so the perturbation technique is not only valid for UV but also IR.
+In this sense, we consider the above results made for small $k$ also to be reliable.
+As we will discuss later, the non-trivial IR fixed point is very crucial for understanding the cosmic observations, for instance, cosmological constant and the accelerating expansion of universe.